posva/vue-local-scope/README.md

 ### `createLocalScope`

-`createLocalScope` generates a stateful component and requires you to provide an object that maps props to new values.
-The generated component will use computed properties **to benefit from ther caching strategy** and give you back the data in a `scoped-slot`.
+`createLocalScope` is a function that generates a component to hold computed properties and provide them in a scoped slot.
+It is less convenient than LocalScope but because it generates a stateful component **it benefits from caching in computed properties**.
+It also exposes the data through a scoped slot:

 ```vue
 <template>